 Unfortunately the answer to this question is no. If the minor is fourteen years or older and has committed a serious crime he can be tried as an adult.
 That means he can face all of the penalties that an adult would face if he committed the same crime, except the death penalty.
 Thus a minor could be imprisoned in a state prison for the rest of his life for a crime committed when he was under the age of eighteen.

-If your son or daughter have been arrested or charged with a crime, call juvenile defense attorney Eric Roy at The Law Offices of Eric Roy for a free consultation at 702.423.3333.
+If your son or daughter have been arrested or charged with a crime, call juvenile defense attorney Eric Roy at Eric Roy Law for a free consultation at 702.423.3333.